Mortgage Closing Costs Are Rising; Helpful Tricks To Reduce What You’ll Owe To Your Lender

 It's getting more expensive to get a mortgage.

-According to Bankrate.com's 2013 Mortgage Closing Cost Survey, today's typical mortgage applicant pays 6 percent more in origination and third-party fees as compared to 2012.
-Last year, costs had dropped seven percent.
+According to Bankrate.com's most recent Mortgage Closing Cost Survey, today's typical mortgage applicant pays 6 percent more in origination and third-party fees as compared to the year prior.

 For today's home buyers and refinancing households, rising closing costs change the math of getting a mortgage.
 It's helps to be prepared, and to know how zero-closing cost mortgages can improve your mortgage shopping.